Mifa celebrates its 50th anniversary! Read more >

 7xxx-series

-This family is mainly used in the aviation industry and features zinc as the primary alloying agent.
-The 7xxx is also supplemented with smaller amounts of magnesium and copper, making it easy to extrude and very strong.
+This family of alloys is primarily used in the aerospace industry and is characterised by zinc as the main alloying element.
+Additionally, the 7xxx series alloys are supplemented with smaller amounts of magnesium and copper, resulting in good extrudability and high strength.

 • Strength: high